-It's been dubbed "The Happiest Place On Earth" but when you're stuck in never-ending lines for Pirates with screaming kiddies in 100-degree heat, it's tough to find the magic in that.
+It's been dubbed "The Happiest Place On Earth" but when you're stuck in never-ending lines with screaming kiddies in 100-degree heat, it's tough to find the magic.

 Before we decided to take the Disney Plunge with our very active 2-year old son, it was time to do some serious homework.
 We spoke to friends, family, and bonafide disney experts to get their take on how to navigate the park without wanting to kill each other by Tomorrowland.